Isaac Collins (American football)

-Isaac Collins is an American gridiron football coach and former player.
-He is currently the head football coach at Albright College, a position he took over prior to the 2022 season.
+Isaac Collins is an American college football coach and former player.
+He was the head football coach for Albright College from 2022 to 2024.
 He was the defensive backs and special teams coach at Bucknell University, before being promoted to defensive coordinator prior to the 2021 spring season.
 Collins served as the head coach at Widener University in Chester, Pennsylvania from 2010 to 2012 and Seton Hill University in Greensburg, Pennsylvania from 2013 to 2018.